The Muiraquitã: a talisman of protection, strength, and alliance in the Amazon

 • promotes the circulation of symbolic objects.

-As explained in this article , the river had several names before being called the Amazon.
-Similarly, the Muiraquitã existed long before European interpretations.
+As explained in this article, the river bore several names before being called Amazon.
+In the same way, the Muiraquitã existed long before European interpretations.

-Today, Muiraquitã still inspires.
+Today, the Muiraquitã still inspires.
 But it cannot be reduced to a simple decorative motif.

 • that it is offered and not taken;